Rahul-debug123/OnlineShoping-E-cart-frontend-/README.md

 4) Run the program
     `npm start`

-Note- This programe will run properly only, when you have both OnlineShoping-E-cart-frontend- and OnlineShoping-E-cart-backend- files.
+Note- This programme will run properly only, when you have both OnlineShoping-E-cart-frontend- and OnlineShoping-E-cart-backend- files.